Ecommerce Email Marketing: Best Practices & Key Campaigns to Boost Sales

 Keep in mind that a user won’t wait to open your email on their desktop computer.
 You need to be ready on every device.

-And if you want to put their impulses into good use, you'll need an email free of broken elements and images that don't display properly.
+And if you want to put their impulses to good use, you’ll need an email free of broken elements and images that don’t display properly.

 This tip may seem like something minor, but your “From” address is a small tweak that can steer your ecommerce marketing in the right direction.